A common framework for test ideals, closure operations, and their duals

 When the modules in question are Artinian or Noetherian, one obtains $p^{\dual \dual} = p$ (see Lemma \ref{lem:doubledual}).
 In prime characteristic, the smile dual of tight closure is tight interior as in \cite{nmeSc-tint}, which in turn generalizes test ideals, in the sense that $R_{*^\dual}^R$ is the big test ideal of $R$.

 An advantage to this framework is that it allows one to consider relationships between different kinds of operations in sophisticated ways.
-One identifies properties a closure, interior, or pair operation $p$ may have, which correspond to properties the dual must have (see Section \ref{sec:dual}).
+This duality creates a correspondence between properties of a closure, interior, or pair operation and properties of its dual (see Table~\ref{tab:dual}).
 For instance, $p$ is idempotent (i.e. $p\circ p = p$) if and only if $p^\dual$ is idempotent.
 A pair operation $p$ is \emph{extensive} (i.e. $L \subseteq p(L,M)$ for all relevant $L\subseteq M$) if and only if $p^\dual$ is \emph{intensive} (i.e. $p^\dual(A,B) \subseteq A$ for all relevant $A \subseteq B$).